danielharrell/SumLect2015/Lost_Idea_LA.md

 the impression of dilettantism can only be corrected, in effect, by an invitation to campus.
 And what if the invitation is declined?

+Note: to be non-elistist is to include the slave-boy, not Meno.

+In an ever-changing world, now more than ever, a liberal arts education is needed, with its truly useful skills.

+The more seriously you take its claims, the more empty they seem.